anand-subu/blog_resources/introduction_to_prompting/README.md

-An Introduction to Prompting for LLMs [[Blog Article](https://medium.com/@anand.subu10/an-introduction-to-prompting-for-llms-61d36aec2048)]
+## An Introduction to Prompting for LLMs [[Blog Article](https://medium.com/@anand.subu10/an-introduction-to-prompting-for-llms-61d36aec2048)]
+This directory contains the code and resources for running the experiments described in the blog article.

 ## Setting up the environment